Document Type: Canon

 Rules:

-• Brains cannot override HeadOffice
+Brains cannot override HeadOffice.

-• AI employees cannot override Brains
+AI employees cannot override Brains.

-• Humans retain final authority
+Humans retain final authority.

-Any violation of authority must be escalated.
+Authority breaches must be escalated.

 Brain Autonomy Limits